Riverbank Precinct Code Amendment

 There is no reason or excuse to build on the parklands.
 The parklands is not open land to be built upon by commercial operations.
 Don't rezone the parklands.
 Don't build on them.
 Leave open spaces as open spaces and treasure them as open spaces.

-Christobel over 2 years ago
+Christobel about 3 years ago

 It seems to me that "they" are intent on emulating Melbourne's Southbank,where there is barely a green space to be seen.
 We can't and shouldn't emulate Melbourne.
 We should be the best that we can be as Adelaide.
 Our residents, workers and tourists all value the green uniqueness that is Adelaide.
 Some appropriate development, sure, but not what sounds like open slather for commercial interests.
 I used to work in the CBD and there was nothing better or more relaxing than being able to walk or jog through the green spaces along the river.
 Adelaide should be proud to be itself.

-Nifty over 2 years ago
+Nifty about 3 years ago

 Definitely OPPOSE redevelopment of the Riverbank Precinct!
 Hasn't enough natural habitat for our birdlife and wildlife been destroyed by humans?!
 For Pete's sake!
 I'm losing all faith in humanity because there are so many who don't give a damn about other species that live on this planet, albeit constantly threatened by human stupidity.
 What will happen to the lovely bird life that live in that area??!!
 At a time that we should be PRESERVING green space to prevent further impact of climate change, our wonderful state government and developers decide they want to destroy even more green space?
 When will it end?
 How many more species will die on this planet before humans WAKE UP and realise that WE are not "entitled" to leave a path of destruction everywhere we go!
 Voting time won't come around fast enough because ENOUGH IS ENOUGH!

-K over 2 years ago
+K about 3 years ago

 Definitely OPPOSE rezoning of the Riverbank Precinct!
 Hasn't enough natural habitat for our birdlife and wildlife been destroyed by humans?!
 For Pete's sake!
 I'm losing all faith in humanity because there are so many who don't give a damn about other species that live on this planet, albeit constantly threatened by human stupidity.
 What will happen to the lovely bird life that live in that area??!!
 At a time that we should be PRESERVING green space to prevent further impact of climate change, our wonderful state government and developers decide they want to destroy even more green space?
 When will it end?
 How many more species will die on this planet before humans WAKE UP and realise that WE are not "entitled" to leave a path of destruction everywhere we go!
 Voting time won't come around fast enough because ENOUGH IS ENOUGH!

-K over 2 years ago
+K about 3 years ago

 The continuous encroachment on the parklands is unacceptable.
 I have lived in many places around the world.
 The greatest asset of Adelaide is the parklands.
 These short term proposals are short sighted and obviously commercially driven.
 They do not enhance the city but erode its unique elements.

-Kate over 2 years ago
+Kate about 3 years ago

 I have lived in a number of places around the world.
 The great asset that Adelaide has is the parklands.
 To eat away at this with short term development plans is very short sighted.
 Consider great cities around the world.
 These continuous encroachments every year with proposals need to stop.
 The hotel should never have been built next to the Oval.
 The pontoon on the river was a hideous eyesore.

-Kate over 2 years ago
+Kate about 3 years ago

 This is entirely inappropriate.
 Apart from infringing onto the parklands, there is ABSOLUTELY NO NEED FOR ANOTHER ENTERTAINMENT VENUE IN CBD.
 Additionally, those millions of dollars would be far better spent on increasing beds in hospitals, having more health care staff, ( currently they are "burnt out" from being overloaded with work, more paramedics and ambulances which is DANGEROUS as well being exceptionally BAD MANAGEMENT).
 We need more "Florence Nightingale" and mental health help for the overworked, as well as the general population.
 PRIORITIES!!!!
 Spend the money WISELY!!!

-Dianne Paech over 2 years ago
+Dianne Paech about 3 years ago

 This is absolutely not appropriate.
 It is an underhanded way of obtaining parklands and building on them.
 The community do not want this.
 Our parklands are our heritage and should be preserved as a legacy - not provided to every Government of the day to take advantage of 'cheap' land for building on.
 Heartbreaking that this would even be considered.

-Rachel181 over 2 years ago
+Rachel181 about 3 years ago

 I cant find clear indication about what will happen to the rowing boatsheds.
 Having been a parent of two children at Unley High School who have rowed on the Torrens, the ability for public school students to be able to easily and cheaply access training facilities for rowing has been one of the best experiences for both my children.
 I believe the rowing facilities are to be relocated - how will schools like Unley High and Norwood Morialta be able to have the same quality of facility they have now?
 The early high school years are essential to get commitment to rowing and the Torrens is an ideal training ground.
 I believe there is no greater experience that my children could have had but to learn to work interdependently in teams, work male and female equivalent, and to learn across high school age groups than rowing provides, particularly at a State funded school, where parents, teachers and students alike all have to significantly pitch in to make the club work.
 The fact that access to the Torrens is a simple bus ride into the city makes it very accessible.
 How will this highly valuable experience be retained for public school students to at least the access and facilities that they currently have?

-Karen Lablack over 2 years ago
+Karen Lablack about 3 years ago

 A sad state of affairs that the Parklands have survived over a hundred and seventy five years and won't make it to the Bi Centenary in 2036.
 Land speculation is what destroyed Adelaide being a free colony in the beginning.
 But one would never have thought the government would adopt such a pretentious roll!
 It is always easy to build on virgin land than to re purpose that which is within the boundaries of the city square mile, for which Adelaide is internationally known for.
 How does an installation at the west end of the Nt Terrace Parkland area benefit to the city, in reality it doesn't support the city, coffee shops of choice, restaurants, hotels for accommodation, retailers etc!
 In a recent visit to the city, I was astounded to the the decay of the city, the lack of vibrancy, the total lack of regeneration.
 Then one has to wonder about the fact private hospitals can successfully function within the city but public health can't????
 The city proper requires people.
 And truthfully, why rezone something that does not need rezoning when the correct zones already exist within the city proper!
 Two other points also exist that need clarifying, the closeness to the flight line to Adelaide Airport?
 And when does the government actually commit to the heritage of the city and set in concrete protections for future generations?

-Kym Clarke over 2 years ago
+Kym Clarke about 3 years ago